codatio/codat-docs/docs/assess/excel/enhanced-financials-report.md

 Our Enhanced Financials Excel report gives you the same data you'd get from the [Enhanced Financials endpoints](/assess/enhanced-financials/overview), but in an Excel workbook.
 You can use the report to test some companies and familiarise yourself with the data before building to the equivalent API endpoints.

-This report contains an output of the following feature:
+The report contains the output of the following features:

 - [Enhanced profit and loss accounts](/assess/enhanced-financials/profit-and-loss-accounts)
 - [Enhanced balance sheet accounts](/assess/enhanced-financials/balance-sheet-accounts)